-- 1. Officers are responsible for the regular maintenance of their assigned vehicles and for scheduling any fluid changes or repairs with the City Garage.
-Other than checking and adjusting fluid levels, officers are prohibited from performing any repairs or adjustments themselves.
-Fluid levels shall be checked at every refueling. - 2.
-Officers shall not alter the body, appearance, markings, mechanical or electrical systems including adding lights, radios, or accessories.
+- 1. Personnel are responsible for ensuring the regular maintenance of their assigned vehicles and for scheduling any fluid changes or repairs with the City Garage.
+Other than checking and adjusting fluid levels, personnel are prohibited from performing any repairs or adjustments themselves.
+Fluid levels should be checked at every refueling. - 2.
+Personnel shall not alter the body, appearance, markings, mechanical or electrical systems including adding lights, radios, or accessories.
 No signs, stickers, labels or insignia shall be used unless authorized by the Chief of Police or his designee. - 3.
-Officers may request an exception to section "E-3" in writing, to the Chief of Police listing the type of equipment and reasons it is necessary.
+Personnel may request an exception to section "E-2" in writing, to the Chief of Police listing the type of equipment and reasons it is necessary.
 If granted, a copy of the approval shall be kept in the vehicle and filed with the fleet manager. - 4.
-Officers shall inspect their assigned vehicle daily and report any damage immediately to their supervisor. - 5.
+Personnel shall inspect their assigned vehicle daily and report any damage immediately to their supervisor. - 5.
 Vehicles will be kept clean and maintained at all times.
-Assigned officers are responsible for scheduling of maintenance on the vehicle through the fleet manager.
-All repairs and maintenance will be conducted at the City Garage or other City authorized repair facility.
+Assigned personnel are responsible for scheduling of maintenance on the vehicle through the fleet manager.
+All repairs and maintenance will be conducted at the City Garage or other city authorized repair facilities as approved by the fleet manager.